Altar Call – Opelika-Auburn News

 On Mondays, the big event is the coming of the garbage truck.
 This adds a bit of mystery, somewhat like the return of Jesus, since we never know what hour the truck will arrive.

-A few months ago, the waste management engineers came down our street before on the second day of the week.
-Now it may be after dark before they get to us.
+months ago, the waste management engineers came down our street before

 I imagine is the ever increasing amount of garbage.
 There must be tons and tons

 of it somewhere.
 My wife and I may cancel our trip to see the

 One thing is certain -- no one can relax until the garbage can is emptied each week.
 Sometimes my wife and I turn the TV off and just sit by the front door, waiting to see the garbage truck drive up.
 Hey, don’t knock it; that is a lot more fun than watching those stupid sit-coms that have infested television.

 highlights of each day is the arrival of the mail.
 Our mail woman is consistent;

 She always waves at me, so I watch for her every morning so I can make her day with a friendly wave and a smile.